 II.
 Course Requirements

-In addition to the minimum of 45 credits or its equivalent required for the master's program, the PhD student must take at least 50 credits of course work on the graduate level, 20 of which must be at the 500 level.
+In addition to the minimum of 45 credits or its equivalent required for the master's program, the Ph.D. student must take at least 50 credits of course work at the graduate level, 20 of which must be at the 500 level.

 The following courses and dissertation credits are required:

 - Modern Japanese: JAPAN 431, 432, 433 (May be bypassed with previous training, if approved.)